sul-dlss-deprecated/geohydra/README.md

       "geometryType" : "Point"
     }

 Note that you can use `scripts/build.rb` to help build out a `druid/` folder with data for upload if you don't already have the below structure ready.
+It should look like this, where the temp files for the shapefiles are all hard links to reduce space requirements: This is pre-`stage`:

     zv925hd6723/
       metadata/